apptentive/apptentive-android/README.md

 These instructions were tested for the Juno Eclipse release.

-1. From the menu bar, click `File` -> `Import`.
-Under `General`, select `Existing Projects into Workspace`.
-Click `Next`.
+1. From the menu bar, click `File` -> `Import`
+2. Under `General`, select `Existing Projects into Workspace`
+3. Click `Next`
-2. In the Package Explorer, select your project.
+4. In the Package Explorer, select your project
-3. From the menu bar, click `Project` -> `Properties`.
+5. From the menu bar, click `Project` -> `Properties`
-4. On the left side, click `Android`.
-Then, under the `Library` section, click `Add`.
+6. On the left side, click `Android`
-5. Select `apptentive-android-sdk`, and click `OK`.

-The Apptentive SDK is now available in your Eclipse project.
+7. Under the `Library` section, click `Add`
+8. Select `apptentive-android-sdk`
+9. Click `OK`

+The your Android app now references the Apptentive Android SDK.

 #### Using IntelliJ IDEA

-These instructions were tested for IntelliJ IDEA 12.1.
+These instructions were tested for IntelliJ IDEA 12.1.6

-1. From the menu bar, click `File` -> `Import Module`.
+1. From the menu bar, click `File` -> `Import Module`
-2. Select the apptentive-android-sdk directory.
+2. Select the `apptentive-android-sdk` directory
-3. Click the `Create module from existing sources` radio button, and click `Next` until finished.
+3. Click the `Create module from existing sources` radio button
+4. Click `Next` until finished
-4. From the menu bar, click `File` -> `Project Structure...`.
+5. From the menu bar, click `File` -> `Project Structure...`
-5. Under `Project Settings` click `Modules`, and then select your app's module.
+6. Under `Project Settings` click `Modules`
+7. Select your Android app's module
-6. Click the `Dependencies` tab, and then click the small `+` button in the lower left corner of that pane.
+7. Click the `Dependencies` tab, and then click the small `+` button in the lower left corner of that pane
-7. Choose `Module Dependency...`, select `apptentive-android-sdk` module, and click `OK`.
+8. Choose `Module Dependency...`, select `apptentive-android-sdk` module, and click `OK`
-8. Click `OK` to save and close the settings.
+9. Click `OK` to save and close the settings

-The Apptentive SDK is now available in your IntelliJ IDEA project.
+The your Android app now references the Apptentive Android SDK.

 -